Skip to content

 Let’s take this beach session into the foliage with the help of a picnic table surrounded by various trees and palms.

-“One of the things I also like to do is find a shaded area and then use the white V-Flat for…a little bit of bounce underneath.” - Emmanuel
+“One of the things I also like to do is find a shaded area and then use the white V-Flat for a little bit of bounce underneath,” says Emmanuel.

-Don’t forget to shoot through palm fronds and other flora like Emmanuel did here to add visual interest and dreamy foreground bokeh.
+Don’t forget to shoot through palm fronds and other flora like Emmanuel does here to add visual interest and dreamy foreground bokeh.

 We completely agree.

-To add specular highlights and a bit of sheen, the lifeguard willingly took a dip in the water before posing in the Caribbean with a V-Flat held overhead.
+To add specular highlights and a bit of sheen, the lifeguard takes a dip in the water before posing in the Caribbean with a V-Flat held overhead.

 Looks pretty spectacular to us.
 Beachy, color-rich photos with all the vibes of summer.